hctwist/advent-of-code-framework/README.md

 The framework supports two run modes:

 ### Solve Mode
-This runs solutions and outputs the result from the problems.
+Runs solutions and outputs the result from the problems.

 ### Benchmark Mode
-This benchmarks solution problems.
-The benchmark time includes constructor and method time.
+Benchmarks solution problems.

 ## Setup
 The entry point to the framework is the `SolutionRunner`.